jorickdefraine/jorickdefraine/README.md

 ## Hi there 👋

-DeFi & Data Analyst.
+DeFi Risk & Data Analyst.
 Previously Data & Finance Officer at **[Morpho](https://morpho.org)** — now building on top of what I learned there.

 Background in data engineering.
 Comfortable across the stack: smart contracts, protocol analytics, on-chain data pipelines.